DJSherwood/DJSherwood.github.io/_posts/2024-10-16-Brier-Score-Election-Forecasts.markdown

 I find election forecasting both captivating and boring.
 On the one hand, I feel compelled to check _fivethirtyeight.com_ (headed by G Elliot Morris) or _The Silver Bulletin_ (headed by Nate Silver) every day to see how the percentage of winning has changed for each candidate.
-And then I see that usually, the estimation for both candidates has moved by a few tenths of a point. **How disappointing**.
-But I _also_ have noticed that Morris and Silver
-_differ_ in their predictions.
+And then I see that usually, the estimation for both candidates has moved by a few tenths of a point. _How disappointing_.
+But I _also_ noticed that Morris and Silver _differ_ in their predictions.
 Wouldn't it be neat to evaluate their forecasts before the election even occurs?

 Well, it turns out we can!
 By calculating a `Brier Score` for both forecasts, for both candidates, we can see which has more